ALRW/dayAsADev/courseSections/section15.md

 Here we are telling Travis to deploy our code to our *provider* Heroku.
 You will also have noticed that we appear to have a few blank fields defined with no data associated with them.

 The `api_key` is where we will define credentials that will allow Travis to identify itself to Heroku as being authorised by us.
 However, there is a catch: remember that we are pushing our code to Github and that our code, being open-source, is therefore visible to anyone with an internet connection.
 We therefore need to add an encrypted key that can be passed around and decrypted where needed.
-To do this automagically run the following command:
+To do this automagically, run the following command:

 ```
 $ travis encrypt $(heroku auth:token) -r [Your github repo name here: e.g. ALRW/prototype-website] --add deploy.api_key